Install OpenRAG in a Python project with uv

 -

-Optional: Install GPU support with an NVIDIA GPU, CUDA support, and compatible NVIDIA drivers on the OpenRAG host machine.
-If you don't have GPU capabilities, OpenRAG provides an alternate CPU-only deployment.
+- Optional: Install GPU support with an NVIDIA GPU, CUDA support, and compatible NVIDIA drivers on the OpenRAG host machine.
+If you don't have GPU capabilities, OpenRAG provides an alternate CPU-only deployment that is suitable for most use cases.
+The default CPU-only deployment doesn't prevent you from using GPU acceleration in external services, such as Ollama servers.

 Install and start OpenRAG with uv